Attraction 15 / 47

 Piazza del Popolo

-The Piazza del Popolo is a large oval square near the Borghese Park.
-It features an authentic obelisk from Heliopolis, Egypt.
+Piazza del Popolo is a harmonious oval square situated near the Borghese Park.
+Three churches border the square, but the eye-catcher is an ancient obelisk from Heliopolis, Egypt.

 Porta del Popolo, Rome